←(Use Google Translate to see an approximate

-When he went in the bathroom, the guy at the next urinal made a play for him
+When he went in the bathroom, the guy at the next urinal made a play for his

-so Tom clobbered him and left him on the floor.
-The place turned out to be
+parts so Tom clobbered him and left him on the floor.
+The place turned out

-a gay bar, but we barely even knew what that was!
+to be a gay bar, but we barely even knew what "gay" was!

 Food and drink

 Most of the German places we went to for drinking also served food,

 sometimes just Butterbrot (chewy German black bread with unsalted butter or

 cheese), or soups… Bouillon mit Ei (chicken broth with a raw egg in